G.E. Course Proposal for AREA D: The Individual and Society

 C. A statement indicating

-1) the means and methods for evaluating the extent to which the objectives of Area D3, the cultural diversity requirements, and the writing requirements are met for all course sections, and
+l) the means and methods for evaluating the extent to which the objectives of Area D2, the cultural diversity requirements, and the writing requirements are met for all course sections, and

 II.
-Indicate in a written statement how the course meets the criteria in A or B and C through E for Category D3.
-Relate the statement to the course syllabus and outline.
+Indicate in a written statement how the course meets the following criteria for Category D2.
+Relate the statement directly to the course syllabus and outline.
 Be as succinct as possible.

 Gays & lesbians